 If you know throughput and bandwidth levels for your network, you have valuable information for assessing network performance.
 Throughput tells you how much data was transferred from a source at any given time and bandwidth tells you how much data could theoretically be transferred from a source at any given time.
 Knowing how both throughput and bandwidth are performing is crucial for administrators hoping to get a clear picture of their network’s performance.
 As always, there’s software available to potentially make this process easier and quicker.

 Below, I’ll touch on some other helpful tools if you’re interested in throughput visibility.
 Pretty much all of the products I mention have free trials available, so you can give them a try if you want to put my recommendations to the test.
-I also provide a comprehensive review of one of the leading network throughput solutions on the market—Network Bandwidth Analyzer Pack—and I explain why this duo of tools is my “best software” pick for 2020.
+I also provide a comprehensive review of one of the leading network throughput solutions on the market—Network Bandwidth Analyzer Pack—and I explain why this duo of tools is my “best software” pick.

 So, what are throughput and bandwidth?
 What’s the difference between them and why do they matter?
 The short answer is speed.
 Speed is one of the most important things used to measure network performance, and we use throughput and bandwidth to measure it.
 How fast packets or units of data travel from source to destination or sender to recipient determines how much information can be sent within a given timeframe.
 Slow network speed equals slow network speed within applications, which equals laggy applications.
 Throughput and bandwidth can be used to measure an application’s speed—and administrators need this information to make improvements to their networks.

 So, how do we define throughput?
 Again, network throughput refers to how much data can be transferred from source to destination within a given timeframe.
 Throughput measures how many packets arrive at their destinations successfully.
 For the most part, throughput capacity is measured in bits per second, but it can also be measured in data per second.